top of page

 What's the Solution?

-By voluntarily and confidentially making the decision to suspend access to a firearm before a big life stressor or a crisis occurs, individuals can significantly decrease the risk of firearm suicide.
-Donna's Law will allow people to "opt-in" to a do-not-sell list with the NICS background check system so they can protect themselves and their community from the trauma of firearm suicide.
+By confidentially making the decision to suspend access to a firearm before a crisis occurs, individuals can significantly decrease the risk of firearm suicide.
+Donna's Law will allow people to "opt-in" to a do-not-sell list with the NICS background check system so they can protect themselves, their families, and their community from the lasting intergenerational trauma of firearm suicide.

-It is a fully reversible decision after 30 days.
+It is a fully reversible decision.
+Revocation of the waiver takes 30 days.

 Why 30 Days?